Come On Out and Try the Olympic Sport of Curling! Party to follow!

-We host regular Learn to Curl Sessions, about 2 hours and 30 minutes in duration, followed by refreshments and socializing with Club Members afterwards.
+The Charlotte Curling Association hosts regular Learn to Curl Sessions, Fridays at 7:15 p.m., about 2 hours and 30 minutes in duration, followed by refreshments and socializing with Club Members afterwards.

 These are fun times, aimed at getting new curlers comfortable on the ice and into a curling game for the last part of the session.
 A brief off-ice introduction comes first.
 Then you’re on the ice and curling for 2 hours.
-As a sequel, we have “Mixer Leagues” which new curlers can join.
+As a sequel, our “Winter League” starts January 10th, 2014, which new curlers are most welcome to join.

-Click on one of our upcoming Learn to Curl events to register:
+1. Select one of our upcoming Learn to Curl events above to register, or;

 Loose fitting, athletic pants and 2 or 3 layers of warm clothing along with clean athletic shoes.
 Curling is truly a sport as you’ll see!
 We provide all the curling equipment, which includes a curling broom and slider.

 Location and Directions:

 We curl at the Extreme Ice Center, 4705 Indian Trail Fairview Road, Indian Trail, NC (meet in the Tavern Upstairs at 7:15 p.m.)
 From I-485, proceed east on US-74 (Independence Blvd) for 2.7 miles to Indian Trail Fairview Road.
 Go left for 0.8 miles

 We are the Charlotte Curling Association, a non-profit organization, 100% volunteers.